JMANY42/HackUTA2022JakesAcres/README.md

 # HackUTA2022
 HackUTA2022Jake

-Project made by: Jonathan Lewis, Emilio Reza, Antonio Devine, Sebastion Rodriguez, and Rebekah Lara Submitted for the 2022 UTA Hackathon
+Project made by: Jonathan Lewis, Emilio Reza, Antonio Devine, Sebastian Rodriguez, and Rebekah Lara Submitted for the 2022 UTA Hackathon

 You can access our website at the link below: (recommended for mobile, web version is not perfect, yet)